rubencoencagli/festa-et-al-2020/README.md

 path_stan_home : installation folder for cmdstan

-If you experience problems, rune the interactive script `set_paths.jl` in Julia.
+If you experience problems, run the interactive script `set_paths.jl` in Julia.

 ### Installing internal dependencies

 To load the code libraries and all package dependency, run   the script `install_dependencies.jl` from the home folder of the project.

 ## Producing the figures